 Visit a Winery

-Wine enthusiasts will be happy to know that you can visit a winery during your time in Eureka Springs.
+Wine enthusiasts will be happy to know that you can visit a winery in Eureka Springs.

-Keels Creek Winery is a boutique winery offers visitors the opportunity to try their delicious wines made from locally harvested grapes.
+Keels Creek Winery is a boutique winery that allows visitors to try their delicious wines made from locally harvested grapes.

 Here you can do a wine tasting of their red, white, blush, and dessert wines.
-Their tasting room is the perfect place to find a new wine that you love.
+Their tasting room is perfect for finding a new wine you love.

 Surrounded by artwork from local artists, the Keels Creek Winery is a great spot to enjoy some local wine and support local artists.